 These frameworks and applications are supported without any additional driver:

-To run your code in one of your own projects, simply press Ctrl/Cmd+O. This will open a dialog that lets you choose the working directory that you want to load.
+To run your code in one of your own projects, simply press Ctrl/Cmd+O. This will open a dialog that lets you choose a new working directory.

-Once you have loaded a project, the Tinkerwell status bar will indicate which project you have open at the moment.
+Once you loaded your project, the Tinkerwell status bar will indicate which project you have open at the moment.

 Similar to running your code within a custom local project, you can also run your code in a custom remote project.
 This can be done using a SSH connection that allows Tinkerwell to securely connect to your remote server.